-You can sell your cottage food products directly to consumers through venues like farmers markets, roadside stands, and on-site sales at your home.
-Online sales are not permitted under Mississippi law, and you cannot ship products to customers.
-All sales must happen face-to-face in a direct transaction.
-There are no provisions allowing third-party retail placement, so you'll need to be present at the point of sale.
+You may sell your products directly to consumers in person, including at farmers markets, roadside stands, craft fairs, and from your home.
+Online sales are not permitted under Mississippi's cottage food law, and you cannot ship products to customers.
+All transactions must happen face-to-face, and you cannot sell to retailers, wholesalers, or any third-party reseller.

 Annual Limit